vincentkoenig/Book-Alchemy/README.md

 **3. Initialize the database**

-Uncomment the following lines at the bottom of `app.py` once, then run:
+Uncomment the following lines at the bottom of `app.py` once, then run the app to create the database:
 ```python
 with app.app_context():
     db.create_all()
 ```
+After the database is created, re-comment those lines and restart the app normally.

+**4. Run the app**
 ```bash
 python app.py
 ```
-This creates `data/library.sqlite` automatically.
-Re-comment the lines afterwards.

-**4. Open in your browser**
+**5. Open in your browser**
 ```
 http://localhost:5000
 ```